Since 2011, Alzheimer’s disease has been the leading cause of death in the UK. There is currently no cure.

 Funded by Alzheimer’s Research UK, Dementia Futures offers a valuable opportunity for researchers to network, share knowledge and present key findings about ongoing dementia research to the general public.
 Held at the Sheffield Institute for Translational Neuroscience (SITraN), the event was filled with engaging talks and discussions by PhD students, postdoctoral researchers and senior researchers working in dementia research.

 Across the institutes at the University of Sheffield we produce a wealth of research within the area of dementia.
-This event is a great opportunity for us to bring our research to the general public and show them the work that is happening right on their doorstep as well as hearing the views and opinions of those impacted by the disease.
-We invited people living with dementia and members of the council to learn more about our ongoing research and how we’re contributing to improving the lives of people with dementia.
-The event also encourages our PhD students to improve their communication skills by leaving their labs to showcase their research to the public.
+This event is a great opportunity for us to bring our research to the general public and show them the work that is happening right on their doorstep, as well as hearing the views and opinions of those impacted by the disease.
+We invited people living with dementia and members of the council to learn how we’re contributing to improving the lives of people with dementia.
+The event also encouraged our PhD students to improve their communication skills by leaving their labs to showcase their research to the public.

 Dr Osman Shabir